 What are the must-see attractions in Beijing?
-You’ve probably seen my mega-list of attractions in the ancient capital, and I can’t blame you if you’re in a flat spin trying to work out where to go in Beijing and the best sites to visit, there are so many!
-Relax, as here are the top 20 must-see attractions on a trip to Beijing.
+You’ve probably seen my mega-list of attractions in the ancient capital, and I can’t blame you if you’re in a flat spin trying to work out the best sites to visit in Beijing because there are so many!
+So, here are the top 20 must-see attractions on a trip to Beijing.

 In the list, I have included open hours, the Chinese name for the taxi, ticket costs, and roughly how long you may spend at each one, and a map.
 Enjoy!